roikonen/scalablemodeling/README.md

 **Gatekeepers**

-To meet scalability requirements, the model is often [decomposed](#decomposition) into smaller pieces.
-When making decisions on a larger scale, it is sometimes necessary to consult other parts of the system before a command can proceed.
+When making large-scale decisions, it is often necessary to consult different parts of the system across consistency boundaries before executing a command.
+The term *Gatekeeper* reflects its intended role, as eventual consistency introduces risks in its application.
+A *Gatekeeper* should be used strictly to verify logical conditions.

 $$
 f(\text{Command}) \to \text{QueryInvocation} \to \text{CommandDispatch}
 $$

+For example, if a product has been introduced in the product management context, the *Gatekeeper* ensures it can be added to an order within the order management context.
+However, if a product can be removed from the product management context, there must be a process in place to handle open orders that include the removed product.

+To ensure data integrity, **Event Handlers** should be used alongside **Gatekeepers**, forming a cohesive process that prevents gaps in the system.

 ## Challenges